 If you are a beneficial owner and do not instruct your broker, bank, or other agent how to vote your shares, the question of whether your broker or nominee will still be able to vote your shares depends on whether the New York Stock Exchange, or NYSE, deems the particular proposal to be a "routine" matter.
 Brokers and nominees can use their discretion to vote "uninstructed" shares with respect to matters that are considered to be "routine," but not with respect to "non-routine" matters.
 Under the rules and interpretations of the NYSE, "non-routine" matters are matters that may substantially affect the rights or privileges of stockholders, such as elections of directors (even if not contested).
-Accordingly, your broker or nominee may not vote your shares on Proposals No. 1, No. 3 and No. 4 without your instructions, but may vote your shares on Proposal No. 2 even in the absence of your instruction.
+Accordingly, your broker or nominee may not vote your shares on Proposal Nos.
+1, 2, 3 or 5 without your instructions, but may vote your shares on Proposal No. 4 even in the absence of your instruction.

-What if I return a proxy card or otherwise vote but do not make specific choices?
+What if I return a Proxy Card or otherwise vote but do not make specific choices?

-If you return a signed and dated proxy card or otherwise vote without marking voting selections on matters on which you are entitled to cast votes, your shares will be voted, as applicable, "For" the election of the nominees for directors named in Proposal No. 1, "For" Proposals No. 2 and No. 3 and "One Year" for Proposal No 4.
-If any other matter is properly presented at the meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using his best judgment.
+If you return a signed and dated Proxy Card or otherwise vote without marking voting selections on matters on which you are entitled to cast votes, your shares will be voted, as applicable, "For" the election of the nominees for directors named in Proposal No. 1 and "For" Proposal Nos.
+1, 2, 3 and 5.
+If any other matter is properly presented at the meeting, your proxyholder (one of the individuals named on your Proxy Card) will vote your shares using his best judgment.